 We enjoyed giving out juice and double pre-packed cookies to about 60 children and a few adults.

 We put smiles on their faces, and all up I think we were there about 3 hours the second time.

 These are a few of the practical things ITFM do to help in Uganda.

 We headed back to see Phiona on our way out.

-She has still got severe infection in her leg, and is in need of surgery and skin grafts.
+She has still got a severe infection in her leg and is in need of surgery and skin grafts.

 Phiona is a vital member of the staff and is needed to treat the children and locals at the IFTM Clinic.

-We’d love if anyone would like to donate to ITFM so that Phiona can continue treatment, and stay in the hospital, but bills are already at around $3000 US and this is just a small non profit organisation.
+We’d love if anyone would like to donate to ITFM so that Phiona can continue treatment, and stay in the hospital, but bills are already at around $3000 US and this is just a small nonprofit organization.

-There will be the cost of further surgery and skin grafts, and her next weeks in hospital too.
+There will be the cost of further surgery and skin grafts and her next weeks in the hospital too.

-We have some amazing experiences coming up, so please make sure you subscribe so you keep up with our adventures, and the surprise way our life heads here in Uganda.
+We have some amazing experiences coming up, so please make sure you subscribe so you keep up with our adventures, and the surprising way our life heads here in Uganda.